Vinaykuresi/Logistics_backend_development/README.md

 ### The methods used are :

 ```
-	distanceInKmBetweenEarthCoordinates(Method calculates the distance between the earth C0-0rdiantes in Meters)
+	distanceInKmBetweenEarthCoordinates (Method calculates the distance between the earth C0-0rdiantes in Meters)
-	calculateTimeDifference(Methos calculats the difference between two GMT time formats in Minutes)
+	calculateTimeDifference (Method to calculate the difference between two GMT time formats in Minutes)
 ```

 ![Alt text](screenshots/haltStatus.PNG)